FREQUENTLY ASKED QUESTIONS

 Will my dog be muzzled ?

-I seldom find it necessary to muzzle a dog.
+Rarefly have I found it necessary to muzzle a dog.
 However, if your dog shows signs of aggression or biting/licking at the clippers/scissors it will be muzzled for it’s own safety & mine.

 Can you just trim my dog’s nails ?